-The GUTS Conversational English Program (CE) is an opportunity for members of the UW community to come together and practice their English skills in a relaxed and fun environment.
-Tutors are volunteers and tutor a group of three (3) students.
-Groups will meet for two (2) hours a week to work on English conversational skills.
+The Conversational English (CE) program is an opportunity for members of the UW community to come together and practice their English skills in a relaxed and fun environment.
+Tutors are volunteers and tutor a group of 1-3 students.
+Groups will meet for 1-2 hours a week to work on English conversational skills.
 This program is ideal for those who have a passion for learning about language, culture, and international issues from their peers.
 Take this opportunity to get to know peers from all over the world and gain new insights and perspectives.

 As a CE tutor, you will be meeting with a group of up to three (3) tutees each week throughout the semester.
 At these sessions, you should focus mainly on English conversational skills and should be fostering a comfortable and open atmosphere in which your tutees can practice with ease and confidence.

-Upon registering to be a tutor, you will choose time blocks of two (2) hours that you will be able to commit to throughout the entire semester.
+Upon registering to be a tutor, you will choose time blocks that you will be able to commit to throughout the entire semester.
 The CE coordinators will look at your selections and choose what days and times to assign to you.
-Each group meets for two (2) hours a week.
-If you wish to tutor for more than the minimal two (2) hours a week, this means that you will be assigned more than one group of tutees.
+Each group meets for 1-2 a week.
+If you wish to tutor for more than the minimal 1-2 hours a week, this means that you will be assigned more than one group of tutees.
 For example, if you wish to tutor for four (4) hours a week, you will have two (2) separate groups of tutees that you will meet on different days and times in the week.

 How to Be a Tutor